lexerdev/lexer-schemas/docs/md/schemas/return.md

 | **Type**     | `array` |
 | **Required** | Yes     |

+**Description:** Contains the 'order lines' in the return event.
+Each record in this array represents a specific product that was returned including details such as quantity returned, refund price etc.

 |                      | Array restrictions |
 | -------------------- | ------------------ |
 | **Min items**        | N/A                |